harisusmani/ofxCorrectPerspective/README.md

 ------------
 - Copy to your openFrameworks/addons folder
 - Generate a new project using projectGenerator
-- AFTER generating project, download and copy dlib to ofxCorrectPerspective/src
+- AFTER generating project, download and copy 'dlib' from http://dlib.net to ofxCorrectPerspective/src

 Dependencies
 ------------